The Standells

-The Standells are an American garage rock band from Los Angeles, California, formed in the 1960s, who have been referred to as a "punk band of the 1960s", and are said to have inspired such groups as the Sex Pistols and Ramones.
+The Standells are an American garage rock band from Los Angeles formed in the 1960s, who have been said to be a "punk band of the 1960s."
+They are considered to have inspired groups including the Sex Pistols and Ramones.
 They recorded the 1966 hit "Dirty Water", written by their producer, Ed Cobb.
-(Ed Cobb also wrote "Tainted Love", a Gloria Jones song which became world famous when Soft Cell covered it.)
-"Dirty Water" is the anthem of several Boston sports teams and is played following every Boston Red Sox and Boston Bruins home win.
+"Dirty Water" is the anthem of several Boston sports teams and is played after every Boston Red Sox and Boston Bruins home win.

 History

 Formation

 The Standells band was formed in 1962 by lead vocalist and keyboard player Larry Tamblyn (born Lawrence Arnold Tamblyn; February 5, 1943 – March 21, 2025), guitarist Tony Valentino (born Emilio Bellissimo, May 24, 1941), bass guitarist Jody Rich, and drummer Benny King (aka Hernandez).
-Tamblyn had previously been a solo performer, recording several 45 singles in the late 1950s and early 1960s including "Dearest", "Patty Ann", "This Is The Night", "My Bride To Be" and "Destiny" for Faro and Linda Records.
+Tamblyn had previously been a solo performer, recording several 45 singles in the late 1950s and early 1960s including "Dearest", "Patty Ann", "This Is The Night", "My Bride To Be", and "Destiny" for Faro and Linda Records.
 He was the brother of actor Russ Tamblyn and the uncle of actor Amber Tamblyn.

 The Standells band name was created by Larry Tamblyn, derived from standing around booking agents' offices trying to get work.
-In early 1962, drummer Benny King joined the group, and as "the Standels", their first major performance was in Honolulu at the Oasis Club.
+In early 1962, drummer Benny King joined the group and as "the Standels", their first major performance was at the Oasis Club in Honolulu, Hawaii.
 After several months, Rich and King departed.
 Tamblyn then assumed leadership of the group.
 He and Valentino re-formed the Standels, adding bass guitarist Gary Lane (September 18, 1938 – November 5, 2014) and drummer Gary Leeds, later known as Gary Walker of The Walker Brothers.
-Later that year, the band lengthened its name to "Larry Tamblyn & the Standels".
+Later in 1962, the band lengthened its name to "Larry Tamblyn & the Standels".
 In 1963 an extra "L" was added, and as "Larry Tamblyn and the Standells" the group made its first recording "You'll Be Mine Someday/Girl In My Heart" for Linda Records (released in 1964).
-In the latter part of the year, the band permanently shortened its name to "The Standells".
-After the Standells signed with Liberty in 1964, Leeds left the group, and was replaced by lead vocalist and drummer Dick Dodd.
+In the latter part of 1963, the band permanently shortened its name to "The Standells".
+After the Standells signed with Liberty Records in 1964, Leeds left the group and was replaced by lead vocalist and drummer Dick Dodd.
 Dodd was a former Mouseketeer who had been the original drummer for The Bel-Airs, known for the surf rock song "Mr. Moto", and eventually became the singer who sang lead on all of the Standells hit songs.